Taiwoogbonyomi/yoga-wellness/README.md

 ### Home Page

-The home page features the benefits of yoga and meditation and as a form of fitness.
+The home page features the benefits of yoga and meditation as a form of fitness.
 It also features the yoga class times, days and venues.

 ### Gallery Page